 The Durga Saptashati contains 700 secret and powerful mantras in 13 chapters and three sections.

 Uthama Charithram (Third Part):

-Chandi Homam or Chandi Yagya: 10 times chanting of Saptashati and one time Homa or yagya.
+Chandi Homam or Chandi Yagya: 10 times chanting of Saptashati and one time Homam or Yagya.

-Argala Stotra, Devi Kavacham and Keelaka Stotra should be chanted along with performing the Homa rituals.
-With the recitation of each Mantra, offerings should be made into the Homa (sacred sacrifical fire) invoking the Supreme Goddess.
+Argala Stotra, Devi Kavacham, and Keelaka Stotra should be chanted along with performing the Homa rituals.
+With the recitation of each Mantra, offerings should be made into the Homa (sacred sacrificial fire) invoking the Supreme Goddess.

-With the blessings of Goddess, recitation of Durga Saptashati and Chandi Homam, you may be able to remove the obstacles and negativity from your life, protect yourself from serious illness and will be blessed with good health, wealth, success, prosperity, name, fame, political power, mental peace and victory over enemies.
+With the blessings of Goddess, recitation of Durga Saptashati and Chandi Homam, you may be able to remove the obstacles and negativity (due to Black magic or Tantra)) from your life, getting rid of your Pitra Dosha problems, protecting yourself from serious illness or court cases.

 With the grace of Goddess Chandi, your long awaited desires may be fulfilled.
 You may be blessed with good health, wealth, success, prosperity, name, fame, political power, mental peace and victory over enemies by performing Puja and Chandi Homa.